angeloprudentino/QtNets/README.md

 An open source library for the visualization of complex graphs.
 For more info check [qtnets_thesis.pdf](Doc/qtnets_thesis.pdf) to study the entire thesis project or [qtnets_resume.pdf](Doc/qtnets_resume.pdf) to access a shorter description.
+The project is also provided with a Doxigen generated documentation which describes the technical details of all APIs; it is accessible through _Doc/index.html_ on your local machine.

 ### Prerequisites